mgol/grunt-ng-annotate/README.md

     // Tells if ngAnnotate should add annotations (true by default).
     add: true|false,

-    // Tells if ngAnnotate should add annotations (false by default).
+    // Tells if ngAnnotate should remove annotations (false by default).
     remove: true|false,

     // If provided, only strings matched by the regexp are interpreted as module names.